 Norwich City boss praises 'hit and miss' Michael Turner

-Norwich City boss Chris Hughton has said defender Michael Turner put in a standout performance in the 1-0 win over Arsenal - overcoming a difficult start to his Carrow Road career.
+Norwich City boss Chris Hughton has said defender Michael Turner put in a standout performance in the - overcoming a difficult start to his Carrow Road career.

 The Canaries had conceded five in each of Turner's two previous Premier League starts this term.

 "It's been a little bit hit and miss for him since he come," Hughton told BBC Radio Norfolk.

 "But the reason we brought him in was his experience.
 And we needed that."

 Sunderland allowed the 28-year-old despite starting their last 20 games of the 2011-12 campaign, and arrived in late July, missing much of the club's pre-season preparation.